coopcycle/coopcycle-docs/docs/_admin/restaurants/_includes/settlement.md

 After you've configured the pricing use the dropdown menu to select it. *Make sure to select the same pricing* under both **Amount charged by the platform** and **Amount paid by the customer**.

+## Platform fee for deliveries

+Here you can input the percentage that the Restaurant will pay to the Coop for deliveries.
+The percentage is retained from the total of products per each order.

+## Platform fee for takeaway

+Here you can input the percentage that the Restaurant will pay to the Coop for takeaway.
+The percentage is retained from the total of products per each order.